whispersnyc/prisma/docs/PRISMO_TEMPLATES.md

 ## Directives Reference

 ### @full
-Replace the entire file contents with the template content (similar to `.txt` templates).
+Replace the entire file contents with the template content.

 ```prismo
 @full